rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 started to fix the unresolved items and I was making progress.
 But somehow imperfections kept creeping in.
 It felt like a never ending game of chasing perfection.
 That's when I decided that a second poster would probably not be worth it.
 But I still liked the new version of RLMeta.
-What to do?

 I decided to attempt to present the new version of RLMeta in the style of a code walk through.
 In other words, another way to showcase RLMeta that is also a bit more practical.
-Compared to poster version, this versions could also be more easily improved because the rendering of the blog post is automatic compared to the rendering of the poster which is a lot of manual work every time the source changes.
-I also wanted to experiment with the walk through format because I think it might also be something worth putting into the README of a project.
+Compared to the poster version, this versions could also be more easily improved because the rendering of the blog post is automatic compared to the rendering of the poster which is a lot of manual work every time the source code changes.
+I also wanted to experiment with the walk through format because I think it might be something worth putting into the README of a project.

 The remaining of this blog post consists of the walk through of the new version of RLMeta and then a section on the most important changes from the